-- 1. Why should successful economic development in a country be accompanied by sustained growth of its agricultural and rural sector, even though their shares in employment, output and income are most likely to fall? - 2.
+- 1. Why should successful economic development of an economy be accompanied by sustained growth of its agricultural and rural sector, even though its shares in employment, output and income will almost certainly fall? - 2.
 Did China achieve this satisfactory outcome, and what do you think were the factors responsible for it?